digital-pros/commerce-authorize/README.md

 After installing the gateway, the default form fields will submit a transaction to Authorize.net.

+### Default Payment Form

+When enabled in the Gateway settings, the default payment form will be used.
+When additional customization is needed, the custom forms below should be used.
+When this toggle is enabled, the following line of code will render the payment form.

+    {{ cart.gateway.getPaymentFormHtml({}) }}

+### Custom Payment Form
 ***The examples below have been simplified for illustration purposes.***

 	<label>Card Holder</label>